 Information for Educational Program Providers

 If you and/or your firm are providers of quality educational programming and can offer speakers on related industry topics and issues of concern to local AIA members and design industry professionals, we'd like to hear from you to explore future programming opportunities.
 You might also want to learn more about becoming a local Affiliate Partner.
-One of the benefits of local Affiliate Partnership within AIA Hampton Roads is the opportunity to connect with AIA members through programs such as our "lunch and learns," annual Speaker's Meeting, Scholarship Golf Tournament and involvement in Architecture Week.
+One of the benefits of local Affiliate Sponsorship within AIA Hampton Roads is the opportunity to connect with AIA members through programs such as our "lunch and learns," annual Speaker's Meeting, Scholarship Golf Tournament and involvement in Architecture Week.
 If you are already a member, be sure to stay involved and share your expertise.

 If your company or architectural firm is a regular provider (throughout the year) of educational programs geared to architects you might want to explore becoming an AIA/CES Registered Provider.
 Information on the AIA/CES Provider Program can be found on the AIA national web site.
 Click here to learn whether this program might be right for your organization.